 Yuval Ne’eman Workshop for Science, Technology and Security was launched in 2002 by Prof. (Res.
 Major-General) Isaac Ben-Israel in conjunction with the Harold Hartog School of Policy and Government and the Security Studies Program at Tel Aviv University with the intention of exploring the links between science, technology and security.
 The Workshop conducts a broad range of research activities that include the publication of research papers and policy papers in the field of national security policy.
-Alongside its research activities, the Workshop also holds a popular series of monthly conferences at Tel Aviv University with the participation of members of the IDF and security organs, politicians, academia, and senior executives in leading Israeli and international companies.
+Alongside its research activities, the Workshop also holds a popular series of conferences at Tel Aviv University with the participation of members of the IDF and security agencies, politicians and decisionmakers, academia, and senior executives in leading Israeli and international companies.
 The purpose of the Workshop's activities is to create an open and fruitful dialogue with the general public in the fields of interest of the Workshop: cyber-security, space policy and security.
-Other topics covered by the Workshop include: international relations and strategy, missiles and guided weapons, robotics, the interplay between society and security, nuclear energy, homeland security, force build-up policy, government decision-making processes, and more.
-So far, the Workshop has held more than 75 conferences.
+Other topics covered by the Workshop include: international relations and strategy, artificial intelligence, missiles and guided weapons, robotics, the interplay between society and security, nuclear energy, homeland security, force build-up policy, government decision-making processes, and more.
+So far, the Workshop has held more than 115 conferences and seminars.

-The crown jewel of the Workshops’ conferences is the Annual International Cybersecurity Conference.
-This conference is held every summer and enjoys the participation of senior politicians, foreign diplomats, academics, senior representatives of the IDF and other Israeli security services, and cyber-industry experts from around the world.
+The crown jewel of the Workshop's conferences is the Annual Cyber Week Conference.
+This conference is held every summer and enjoys the participation of senior politicians, foreign diplomats and government executives, academics, senior representatives of the IDF and other Israeli security services, and cyber-industry experts from around the world.

 In recent years, space has become a dominant factor in the national security resilience of countries.
 Countries in possession of space-based technologies enable military, economic and social advantages.
 These advantages can include broad views, improved intelligence-gathering capabilities, increased deterrence through technological means, reduced uncertainty, improved offensive and defensive capabilities, modern military standards, military superiority, developing an information-savvy society, international cooperation, and more.
 These advantages come to the fore in countries that posses space capabilities, and strengthen the national security of these countries, especially in the eyes of those around them.
 The Workshop advances work on space issues and points to the contributions of Israel’s independent space program to the country’s national security.